-T HE demand to develop a smart city has grown rapidly [1-3].
-It is possible to develop a smart city intensively because governmental awareness about the issues of a green environment, easy living, as well as modern and reliable online services has increased [4- 6].
+THE demand to develop a smart city has grown rapidly [1-3].
+It is possible to develop a smart city intensively because governmental awareness about the issues of a green environment, easy living, and modern and reliable online services has increased [4-6].
 Some governments have declared their awareness of the green environment by implementing a smart city concept as their advanced program.
 They realize this through the superstructure approach, which entails making regulations to support smart city development.
 It means that regulation is the fundamental act of governance needed to implement a reliable smart city.